ABOUT

 • The economic impact of students and their families from outside the region

-• The multiplier effect associated with research institutions, which nearly doubles Stony Brook’s economic impact in terms of jobs and income
+• The multiplier effect associated with research institutions increases Stony Brook’s economic impact in terms of output, jobs and income.

 The approach used to estimate enhanced worker productivity effects is described in Appendix B.

-Table 6.
-Economic Impact of Economic Development on Output
+Table 5.
+Economic Impact of Operating Expenditures on Output

 Category Direct Effect Indirect Effect Total Effect